phuhao00/game_news/README.md

 This will start the following services:
 - Backend application on port 8080
-- PostgreSQL database on port 5432
+- MongoDB database on port 27017
-- Adminer database management tool on port 8081
+- Mongo Express database management tool on port 8081

 2. Access the application:
    - Main application: http://localhost:8080